RicZhou-MS/OpenAIEnterpriseChatBotAndQA/README.md

 and change the **chain_type** to any of `stuff`, `refine`,`map-reduce` or `map-rerank`.

 ## Enable Speech and Translation
-speech and translation functions are disabled by default, if you have speech and translator API key configured at beginning, you use follow approach to enable
+speech and translation functions are disabled by default, if you have speech and translator API key configured at beginning, you can use following approach to enable.

 Open `Enterprise_KB_Chatbot.py`, find following code
 ```
 GlobalContext.ENABLE_TRANSLATION = False